mikiyas999/Grouple/README.md

 🤝 Affiliate marketing systems for groups and for our app

-💥 Custom domain hosting inside the app using name servers to white label the groups

 🏝️ New pricing model for groups, 1 group for $99/m

 🎁 Free and Paid groups